 What is the Easiest Outdoor Grill to Use?

 The easiest outdoor grill to use is a pellet grill.
-It’s easy to use and makes rich smoke-flavored food.
+It’s efficient and makes rich smoke-flavored food.

 Are Cheap Grills Worth It?